Forces and Resources Policy Center

 - Health services and systems, including the organization and delivery of physical and behavioral health care for TRICARE beneficiaries, health benefit design, medical resourcing methods, medical support to military operations, wounded warrior care, and disability evaluation.

-The Center's sponsors have included the offices of the Under Secretary of Defense (Personnel and Readiness), the Under Secretary of Defense (Acquisition, Logistics, and Technology), OSD/Cost Analysis and Policy Evaluation, the Joint Staff, the Navy, and the Intelligence Community.
+The Center's sponsors have included the offices of the Under Secretary of Defense (Personnel and Readiness), the Under Secretary of Defense (Acquisition, Logistics, and Technology), OSD/Cost Analysis and Policy Evaluation, the Joint Staff, the Navy, the U.S. Marine Corps, and the Intelligence Community.

 Are current systems for managing military and civilian personnel attracting and retaining the best and brightest people?
 Should current approaches for accessing, promoting, retaining, and separating people across the life cycle change; if so, how?
 Should elements of current military compensation for active and reserve component personnel be changed to attract and retain individuals possessing skills that are high in demand in the civilian sector?
 How should recent changes to military compensation and retirement enacted in law be implemented most effectively?
 How should specialized civilian defense workforces, to include the civilian acquisition workforce and members of the cyber and STEM communies, be managed and sustained to accomplish critical missions at high levels of performance in the face of budget pressure?
 How should the workforce be structured and managed to provide for most efficient assignment of tasks to military personnel, government civilians, and contractors?
 How can DoD improve demographic diversity in key workforces—e.g., among science, technology, engineering, and math professionals?
 Now that restrictions on women serving in combat positions have been lifted, what will be the effects?